 This is it.

-The next that the next phase in all of this in the days, weeks, and months ahead, are going to blow this wide open.
+The next that, the next phase in all of this in the days, weeks, and months ahead are going to blow this wide open.

-And we're gonna get to the truth.
+And we're going to get to the truth.

 These were conspiracy theories.

-They spun up a narrative of lies, and while they were lying, there really was Russian disinformation bought and paid for to impact the 2016 election.
+And while they were lying, there really was Russian disinformation bought and paid for to impact the 2016 election.

-And on top of that, that was the bulk of information that was used to commit a fraud on the Pfizer court, so then they can get in and spy on the Trump campaign and all things campaign world Trump, and then later President elect Trump because they had the insurance policy in case he won, you know, just in case they have an insurance policy.
+So then they can get in and spy on the Trump campaign and all things campaign world Trump and then later president-elect Trump because they had the insurance policy in case he won, you know, just in case they have an insurance policy.

 And those people, all of them, all of the people, the names we talk, call me Hillary, Strzok, Paige, McCabe.

-You know, then you can add the general Baker, pre step.
+You know, then you can add the general Baker Pre-Step.

 That's a problem.